Data point subscriptions

 Limitations:

-• A project can have at most 1000 subscriptions, of which 100 filter subscriptions
+• A project can have at most 1000 subscriptions, of which 100 are filter subscriptions.

 Access control: You need READ access to subscriptions ACL to read/list subscriptions or list data, and you need WRITE access to create/update/delete subscriptions.
 Furthermore, you need READ access to the time series you want to get updates from.
 For filter subscriptions, you either need READ access to all time series, or the filter must be restricted according to your access rights (e.g. by filtering on specific data set IDs).